anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 Metosin is a Finnish company,
 which has written a ton of quality packages for Clojure.
-If you ever find yourself looking for a package, it is might worth it to see if they have created a package your needs.
+If you ever find yourself looking for a package, it is might worth it to see if they have created a package for your needs.

 Reitit is a really fast data-driven router for Clojure.
 It goes together perfectly with Ring,